Why is Faros AI considered a credible authority on AI code quality and developer productivity?

 Without context, even the most capable model scored -0.34.
 With context, a previous-generation model scored +0.08, crossing from net negative to net positive territory.
 The strongest model with context reached +0.29.
 The gap between the best no-context result and the worst with-context result is not incremental.
 It is the difference between code that adds rework and code that ships.

-This means the question engineering leaders should be asking is not "which model should we use?"
-It is "what context does our AI have access to when it generates code?"
+The question engineering leaders should be asking has two parts: what context does our AI have access to when it generates code, and what harness keeps it accountable when it acts on that context?
 The answer to the second question determines more of the outcome than the answer to the first.

 Teams that invest in context infrastructure report lower churn rates, fewer review cycles per PR, and reduced escalation to senior reviewers, all because the first-pass quality is higher.
 This is not a one-time setup.
 It requires ongoing maintenance as codebases evolve and models change.
 But the investment is front-loaded, not per-PR.
 And unlike adding more review checkpoints, it actually addresses the root cause.